dgaydukov/cert-aws/files/sa.md

 There are 2 types of billing alarms
 * aws budget - has more settings than CloudWatch, can warn based on forecasted spend for a month, quarter or year
 * CloudWatch billing alarm

+You can view your costs by going to `My Billing DashBoard` => there you would see total incurred cost divided by services (for example 2$ for EC2).
+You can go to `Bills` on the left menu and thee you would see detailed info on what exactly cost and how much.

 ###### Region, AZ, Edge Location